SkylineCommunications/dataminer-docs/connector-help/connector_help/Splunk_Enterprise.md

 # Splunk Enterprise

-The Splunk Enterprise driver is an HTTP driver that implements the Splunk API.
+The Splunk Enterprise connector is an HTTP connector that implements the Splunk API.
 The REST API provides methods for accessing every feature available in the Splunk platform.

 Splunk is an application that captures, indexes, and correlates high volumes of machine-generated data in a searchable repository from which it can generate graphs, reports, alerts, dashboards, and visualizations.